QubesOS/qubes-doc/basics_user/reporting-bugs.md

 - **Please note that many issues can be resolved by reading the [documentation].**
 - **If you see something that should be changed in the documentation, [submit a change][Documentation Guidelines].**

+## Search Tips ##

+[Search both open and closed issues.][qubes-issues-all] For example, you may be experiencing a bug that was just fixed, in which case the report for that bug is probably closed.
+In this case, it would be useful to view [all bug reports, both open and closed, with the most recently updated sorted to the top][qubes-issues-bug-up-desc].

+[Search using labels.][qubes-issues-labels]
+For example, you can search issues by priority ([blocker], [critical], [major], etc.) and by component ([core], [manager/widget], [Xen], etc.).

 ## Issue tracker guidelines ##

 ### Do not submit questions ###